0xSpaceShard/starknet-devnet/website/docs/blocks.md

 The newly created block will contain all pre-confirmed transactions, if any, since the last block creation.

-### Timestamp manipulation
+## Timestamp manipulation

 To affect the timestamp of the newly created block, check out [this page](./starknet-time#set-time)

-## Abort blocks
+## Block abortion

 This functionality allows simulating block abortion that can occur on mainnet.
-It is supported in the `--state-archive-capacity full` mode.
+It is only supported if Devnet is started in the `--state-archive-capacity full` mode.

 You can abort blocks and revert transactions from the specified block to the currently latest block.
 Newly created blocks after the abortion will have accepted status and will continue with numbering where the last accepted block left off.